The Book Of Echoes cover art

 As featured on Graham Norton's Book Club

-Narrated by the soul of an enslaved African woman, this is a searing debut novel about hope, redemption and the scars of history.
+Narrated by the soul of an enslaved African woman, this is a searing debut novel about hope, redemption and the scars of history

-Over 200 years ago in Africa, a woman tosses her young son to safety as she is hauled away by slavers.
+Over two hundred years ago in Africa, a woman tosses her young son to safety as she is hauled away by slavers.
 After a brutal sea passage, her second child, a baby girl, is snatched away.
-Although the woman doesn’t know it yet, her spirit is destined to roam the earth in search of her lost children.
+Although the woman doesn't know it yet, her spirit is destined to roam the earth in search of her lost children.

 Her spirit will make its way to modern-day England, where she watches teenage Michael trying to stay out of trouble as riots spit and boil on the streets of Brixton, and to a sun-baked village in Nigeria, where Ngozi struggles to escape her low-caste status.